The CaLiGraph Ontology as a Challenge for OWL Reasoners: Experiments

 To conduct experiments for scalability, we extracted differently sized subsets of CaLiGraph, each of which should have around $10^n$ classes for different values of $n$.
 The resulting datasets are depicted in table~\ref{tab:dataset_sizes}.
 The datasets were designed so that they create meaningful subtrees of the overall hierarchy in CaLiGraph.
 The corresponding SPARQL query is depicted in figure~\ref{fig:sparql_query_dataset_generation}.
 The different datasets are generated by varying the inner \texttt{SELECT} statement which retrieves the leaf classes.
 Datasets up to \texttt{clg\_10e4} are drawn from subclasses of \verb+clgo:Organization+, while \texttt{clg\_10e5} is drawn from the complete ontology.
 The relatively low number of transitive types of the latter dataset is explained by the fact that the average type depth of subclasses of \verb+clgo:Organization+ is much higher than the overall average type depth.

+The reasoner performances are given in Fig.~\ref{fig:scalability}.
 We conducted experiments on a system with 32 Intel Xeon CPUs and 200GB RAM, and we set a timeout of 72h.
 Overall, ELK was the only system capable of processing all datasets (but not returning any of the inferrable individual and literal assertions, as discussed above).
 The processing of the largest dataset with ELK took about 3.5 hours.

-HermiT and Pellet, on the other hand, could only process \texttt{clg\_10e2} and \texttt{clg\_10e3}, respectively, and timed out on the larger ones (with Pellet running out of memory on \texttt{clg\_full}.
-This shows that those reasoning systems are still 3-4 orders of magnitude away from the reasoning capabilities required for processing CaLiGraph.
+HermiT and Pellet, on the other hand, could only process \texttt{clg\_10e2} and \texttt{clg\_10e3}, respectively, and timed out on the larger ones (with Pellet running out of memory on \texttt{clg\_full}).
+This shows that those reasoning systems are still three to four orders of magnitude away from the reasoning capabilities required for processing CaLiGraph.